-Amount \$1 million l ' ' Main Purpose of the Facility To fund capital expenditure Term 5 years Interest Rate 2.30% (fixed for 5 years until September 2025) Repayment Terms 60 monthly payments of \$12,900.18 The repayment amounts are based on a repayment period of 7 years.
+Amount \$1 million Main Purpose of the Facility To fund capital expenditure Term 5 years Interest Rate 2.30% (fixed for 5 years until September 2025) Repayment Terms 60 monthly payments of \$12,900.18 The repayment amounts are based on a repayment period of 7 years.
 If this repayment period extends past the 5-year maturity date, Speirs Foods (2018) LP must repay the loan on the maturity date in full unless The Bank agrees to extend it.
-Based on the scheduled repayments a principal balance of \$302,308 will require refinancing or repayment at the end of the 5 year period.
-Security A first ranking charge over the assets of Speirs Foods (2018) LP and a guarantee from Speirs Foods General Partner Limited Covenants EBITDA (earnings before interest, tax expense, depreciation and amortisation of intangibles) is to be maintained at a minimum of 3 times gross interest expense.
-This will be tested as at the last day of each financial quarter on a rolling 12-month basis, with first test date at 30/12/2020.
-Equity (total assets less loans to related parties less total liabilities plus loans from Limited Partners) is to be maintained at a minimum of \$1,500,000 at all times.
-This will be tested as at the last day of each financial quarter, with first test date at 30/12/2020.
+Based on the scheduled repayments a principal balance of \$302,308 will require refinancing or repayment at the end of the 5-year period.
+Security A first ranking charge over the assets of Speirs Foods (2018) LP and a guarantee from Speirs Foods General Partner Limited Covenants Until 2 May 2022 (when the covenants were removed by the Registered Bank) this facility had two covenants: EBITDA (earnings before interest, tax expense, depreciation and amortisation of intangibles) for Speirs Foods (2018) LP is to be maintained at a minimum of 3 times gross interest expense.
+This will be tested as at the last day of each financial quarter on a rolling 12-month basis; and Equity (total assets less loans to related parties less total liabilities plus loans from Limited Partners) for Speirs Foods (20180 LP is to be maintained at a minimum of \$1,500,000 at all times.
+This will be tested as at the last day of each financial quarter.
 At 30 June 2021 both covenants were respected.